What to Eat Before Hot Yoga? What to Eat After Hot Yoga?

 Whole Grains

 Different from refined carbs, whole grains contain fiber, which slows down the rate at which energy is released into the body.
-Hence whole grain is a great carbohydrates source that provide enough energy to get you through a 90 minutes hot yoga class.
-Eating whole grain food helps keep blood sugar levels steady, avoiding fluctuations that lead to energy crashes and hunger cravings.
+Hence whole grain is a great carbohydrate source that provides enough energy to get you through a 90 minutes hot yoga class.
+Eating whole-grain food helps keep blood sugar levels steady, avoiding fluctuations that lead to energy crashes and hunger cravings.

-It is perfect to enjoy a serving of oat meal topped with a few nuts for added protein and healthy fats a few hours before hot yoga class.
-Alternatively, pair carbs such as a sweet potato or cereal with lean protein before hot yoga class to restore glycogen and help with muscle performance.
+It is perfect to enjoy a serving of oatmeal topped with a few nuts for added protein and healthy fats a few hours before a hot yoga class.
+Alternatively, pair carbs such as a sweet potato or cereal with lean protein before a hot yoga class to restore glycogen and help with muscle performance.

-• Anything too heavy or filling, such as burger, fries, or pizza
+• Anything too heavy or filling, such as burgers, fries, or pizza

 • Anything that contains alcohol.